kaede0e/lingonberry_genomics/4_phenylpropanoid_anthocyanin_pathways.md

 - Annotated genes in .fasta, .faa where the feature name corresponds to each gene
 - EggNog mapper results for orthologous genes in model organisms, labelled with KEGG, GO terms, etc.
 - RNAseq data from different tissue types
+- Orthofinder is great at finding orthologs
+My method overview:
+1. Run Orthofinder with tetraploid V. corymbosum Draper included.
+Orthofinder is run best with more genome inputs, so I chose to include V. macrocarpon Stevens, V. vitis-idaea, and Rhododendron williamsianum as the closely related outgroup. (found 174,171 genes in orthogroups, 1,403 single-copy orthogroups)
+2. On the N0.tsv, identify the orthologs in lingonberry that correspond to the blueberry enzyme.
+3. Run HiSAT + StringTie (-A) to get gene abundance estimate - use this as a proxy for gene expression level.
+4. Plot the FPKM by tissue type & enzyme, and map on flavonoid biosynthesis pathway.

 Example papers:
 - Blueberry paper (Colle, et al. 2019) is a good example showing the panel of flavonoid biosynthetic pathways in berries at different developmental stages (Figure 3).
 - Subtropical blueberry paper (Cui et al. 2022) performed GO enrichment analysis and tissue-specific expression profiles (Figure 6).
 Cuticle formation pathway is highlighted for similar type of analysis (Figure 7).
 - Another blueberry paper (Yu et al. 2019) is a good example showing flavonoid biosynthesis pathways in berries, directly highlighting the differentially expressed genes (DEGs) identified by different berry developmental stages on KEGG map (Figure 5).

 Methods (use Colle, et al. 2019 resource):
 1. Look to see in Orthofinder if I have flavonoid biosynthesis genes categorized as orthologous in lingonberry and start from there.